lbaile21/LastAliveTerminal/README.md

   text spacing, or zoom level) active at the time.
 - A screenshot or short screen recording when the issue is visual or interaction-based, with any sensitive information redacted.
-- The approximate date and commit or release version where the issue was first observed, if known.
+- The approximate commit or release version where the issue was first observed, if known.

 Issues tagged `a11y` are treated with the same priority as functional bugs.